ch0t4nk/PDFtoMD/README.md

 ## Acknowledgments

 - Thanks to the developers of the multimodal AI models that power this tool
-- Inspired by the need for better PDF to Markdown conversion tools
+- Inspired by the need for better PDF to Markdown conversion tools\n